Frequently Asked QuestionsKansas Historical Society

 Do I have to register to use this site?

-No. Registration is not required to use the site, but additional features are provided to users who do register.
-These features give users the ability to save and manage item records, share information with other users, and customize display options.
+No. Registration is not required to use the site, but additional features are provided to registered users such as saving and organizing items, sharing information with other users, and customizing display options.

 How can I change my email address?